Samantha 7: Singles

-The Samantha 7 song "I Wanna Be Famous" released as a single for the album was also used in the opening of the reality show The Surreal Life Fame Games, which C.C.Deville starred in.
+The Samantha 7 song "I Wanna Be Famous", released as a single for the album, was also used in the opening of the reality show The Surreal Life Fame Games, in which C.C.
+DeVille starred.

 C.C.
 Deville on lead vocals for Poison

-Following the Samantha 7 album C.C.
-Deville performed lead vocals on the following Poison songs.
+Following the Samantha 7 album, C.C.
+DeVille performed lead vocals on the following Poison songs.